riverford/objection/README.md

 We do not have a pointer to the connection pool, as we just called (start!) and start does not return it.

-Thats ok, we can use the id instead.
+Thats ok, we can use the id (or prefix of id) instead.

 ```clojure
 (obj/stop!
 "367f10e2-588a-4022-af17-fb13822e09d6")